eraneyal9276/OrderService/README.md

 # Note

-The structure of this project is based on the "Implementing Microservices with Akka" Akka tutorial (https://doc.akka.io/guide/microservices-tutorial/index.html), and more specifically on the Event Sourced Cart entity and the corresponding gRPC Cart service or that tutorial.
+The structure of this project is based on the ["Implementing Microservices with Akka"](https://doc.akka.io/guide/microservices-tutorial/index.html)
+Akka tutorial, and more specifically on the [Event Sourced Cart entity](https://doc.akka.io/guide/microservices-tutorial/entity.html) and the corresponding [gRPC Cart service](https://doc.akka.io/guide/microservices-tutorial/grpc-service.html) of that tutorial.

 # Running the order service

 * Install docker, docker compose and maven.

-* Start PostgreSQL DB, required for persistence of the event store.
-This also starts a container that runs an Apache Tomcat instance that simulates two courier delivery booking APIs
+* Start some docker containers in order to run a PostgreSQL DB (required for persistence of the event store), as well as an Apache Tomcat instance that simulates two courier delivery booking APIs (executed when you run the PackItems endpoint)

 ```
 docker-compose up -d